How Email Greetings and Closings Make a Huge Impact

 where is that site you mentioned

 Hmmm… We talked about several sites.
-No “Hello,” proper sentence structure or courtesy involved.
-Just a statement of what the sender wants to get across.
+There was no “Hello,” proper sentence structure, or courtesy involved.
+It was just a statement of what the sender wanted to get across.

 Add a little courtesy…